Allen-Mikhailov/Sheep-Simulation/README.md

 Credits- Allen Mikhailov: Scripted the Neural Network and Initial Training Reet Sinha: Scripted the Simulation system and UI system.
+Dev Shroff: Created the models used in the simulation

 [Link to GitHub Repository](https://github.com/SlinkyShelf/Sheep-Simulation) including assets zip and builds for Mac and Windows have been uploaded Downloading the builds will allow you to play it on your computer which offers better performance than playing on Web